SkynetLabs/skynet-kernel/README.md

 communicate with the bridge should take care to use namespaces that are not going to collide.

-#### bridgeTest
+#### test

-bridgeTestQuery is a simple query that allows a webpage to check whether the bridge exists.
-The bridge will respond to the query with a message that confirms it exists.
-If there is no response, the bridge does not exist.
+The 'test' method can be used to check that the bridge exists.
+The bridge usually responds within 10 milliseconds.
+If there is no response after three seconds, it is safe to assume that the bridge does not exist, which usually means that the user has not installed the skynet browser extension.
-Typically, a response happens in under 10 milliseconds, though we recommend a timeout of at least one second in case the browser is busy.

 The query message should have the form: